Redirect means we are redirecting something to another address or path. This is applicable to internet web pages.

 To avoid this what will you do?

-It is good to have a default custom 404 page which contains a complete message about why you are not able to see the page and what you can do next?
-Proper 404 page is essential for the site because we don’t know how many links are not working or broken on our website.
+It is good to have a default custom 404 page that contains a complete message about why you are not able to see the page and what you can do next?
+A proper 404 page is essential for the site because we don’t know how many links are not working or broken on our website.

 Why 404 PAGE NOT FOUND?